chrispyle/oss-commands/README.md

 ![Logo](https://www.clearcapital.com/wp-content/uploads/2015/02/Clear-Capital@2x.png)
-# Bundles
+# Commands

 ## What is it?

-The Bundles library helps you to implement *near*-transactional behavior on top of database(s) which do not provide transactions.
+The Commands library helps you to implement *near*-transactional behavior on top of database(s) which do not provide transactions.

-A Bundle is a collection of implementations of the Command pattern, intended for use with Java's [try-with-resources](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html) feature to assist in writing *near*-transactional code.
+An Executor is a collection of implementations of the Command pattern, intended for use with Java's [try-with-resources](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html) feature to assist in writing *near*-transactional code.
 The idea is